IBMDeveloperUK/Infos/Code-of-Conduct_Reporting-Guidelines.md

  ## CODE OF CONDUCT  - REPORTING GUIDELINES

-If you believe someone is violating the Code of Conduct form IBM Code Meetups [Code_of Conduct] (code-of-conduct.md) we ask that you report it to the Organisers as listed on the IBM Code Meetup pages in any of the following ways:
+If you believe someone is violating the Code of Conduct form IBM Code Meetups [Code of Conduct](code-of-conduct.md) we ask that you report it to the Organisers as listed on the IBM Code Meetup pages in any of the following ways:

 - Sending a message to the Code of Conduct Text Service (number will published at our events)